Fmartinez123/fun_school_projects/README.md

 Course Descrition: How stars are born, how internal structure changes, nuclear fuel burned and ultimate fate; extrasolar planet detection, formation, properties and habitability \
 Taught by: Dr. Louis Stragari

+**ASTR 403: Extragalactic Astronomy**

+Course Descrition: Physical makeup of individual galaxies and large scale structure in the universe; origin and eventual fate of the universe; interpretation of observational data as it relates to baryonic matter, Dark Matter and cosmological models with Dark Energy. \
+Taught by: Dr. Lifan Wang

 **PHYS 327-328: Undergraduate Lab**